 Grief Cartoons

-The cartoons on this page are coordinated by Grief Matters’ Cartoonist-in-Residence, Susan MacLeod.
-Here is her story and creative process:
+The cartoons on this page are coordinated by Grief Matters’ Co-Cartoonists-in-Residence, Susan MacLeod and Savannah Tries.

-Now, years later, I continue creating visual narratives (or cartoons) with Grief Matters in the hopes they can help ease us into the topics of grief and our own deaths, together with others and within ourselves.
-I enjoy finding evocative stories from people in any life circumstance that show an understanding and acceptance of life’s end.
+Susan and Savannah create visual narratives (or cartoons) with Grief Matters in the hopes that they can help ease us into the topic of grief, together with others and within ourselves.

-I begin by interviewing people, writing a script, doing ‘roughs’ or ‘thumbnails’ of the visual story and honing it with input from the person interviewed and the Grief Matters’ team.
-It is my hope these visual stories help improve grief literacy in our communities.
+It is our hope that these visual stories help support grief literacy in our communities.
 We are all grievers.
 To talk with and see one another in our loss is to walk beside one another in companionship and mutual support.

-Follow Susan’s work on Instagram and at susanmacleod.ca
+Follow Susan’s work on Instagram @susanmacleodstudio and at susanmacleod.ca

 Please get in touch if you have ideas for future cartoons, or you are interested in contributing to our cartoon page.